 A four and one-half-day (4.5-day) outpatient psychiatric assessment is available for adults, including older adults, seeking a greater understanding of their symptoms and current issues in their personal or work life, as well as children or adolescents who are having issues at home or in school.

 The outpatient assessments team

 looks at questions posed by the client or family and the medical, genetic, psychological and social factors that may affect an individual's current situation, health and well-being.
-For children and adolescents, the assessment team is led by a child psychiatrist.
+For children and adolescents, the assessment team is led by a board-certified child and adolescent psychiatrist.

 In addition to the team's psychologist and senior social worker, consulting specialists in neurology, pain, eating disorders, psychiatric rehabilitation, addictions